-Other medicines and <invented name>
+Other medicines and [nationally completed name]

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-Always tell the doctor, who prescribes <invented name>, which medicines or herbal products you are already using.
-Also tell any other doctor or dentist who prescribes another medicine (or the dispensing pharmacist) that you use <invented name>.
-They can tell you if you need to take additional contraceptive precautions (for example condoms) and if so, for how long.
+Always tell the doctor, who prescribes [nationally completed name], which medicines or herbal products you are already using.
+Also tell any other doctor or dentist who prescribes another medicine (or the dispensing pharmacist) that you use [nationally completed name].
+They can tell you if you need to take additional contraceptive precautions (for example condoms) and if so, for how long, or, whether the use of another medicine you need must be changed.

-Some medicines can make <invented name> less effective in preventing pregnancy, or can cause unexpected bleeding.
+• Some medicines can have an influence on the blood levels of [nationally completed name] and can make it less effective in preventing pregnancy, or can cause unexpected bleeding.

+These include:

-These include medicines used for the treatment of epilepsy (e.g. hydantoin, topiramate, felbamate, lamotrigine, primidone, phenytoin, barbiturates, carbamazepine, oxcarbamazepine) and tuberculosis (e.g. rifampicin), immunomodulating agents (ciclosporin), HIV infections (ritonavir, nevirapin) or other infectious diseases (rifabutin, griseofulvin), anti-inflammation drugs (phenylbutazone, dexamethasone), modafinil, theophylline, corticosteroids and the herbal remedy St. John's wort.
+- o medicines used for the treatment of - epilepsy (e.g. topiramate, felbamate, primidone, phenytoin, barbiturates, carbamazepine, oxcarbamazepine), - tuberculosis (e.g. rifampicin), - high blood pressure in the blood vessels in the lungs (bosentan), - HIV and Hepatitis C Virus infections (so-called protease inhibitors and non-nucleoside reverse transcriptase inhibitors, such as ritonavir, nevirapin, efavirenz) - fungal infectious diseases (e.g. ketoconazole, griseofulvin), - arthritis, arthrosis (etoricoxib) - o the herbal remedy St. John's wort.

-If you want to use herbal products containing St. John's wort while you are already using <invented name> you should consult your doctor first.
+If you want to use herbal products containing St. John's wort while you are already using [nationally completed name] you should consult your doctor first.

-<invented name> may decrease the efficacy of other medicines, e.g. medicines containing cyclosporine (medicine against infections), the anti-epileptic lamotrigine or valproate (this could lead to an increased frequency of seizures) or levothyroxine.
+- [nationally completed name] may influence the efficacy of other medicines, e.g. - o medicines containing cyclosporine (medicine against infections), - o the anti-epileptic lamotrigine (this could lead to an increased frequency of seizures), - theophylline (used to treat breathing problems) - o tizanidine (used to treat muscle pain and/or muscle cramps.

-Do not use <invented name> if you have Hepatitis C and are taking the medicinal products containing ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir, as these products may cause increases in liver function blood test results (increase in ALT liver enzyme).
-Your doctor will prescribe another type of contraceptive prior to start of the treatment with these medicinal products. <invented name> can be restarted approximately 2 weeks after completion of this treatment.
-See section "Do not take <invented name>".
+Do not use [nationally completed name] if you have Hepatitis C and are taking the medicines containing ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir, as these products may cause increases in liver function blood test results (increase in ALT liver enzyme).